Her0x27/BluetoothHeadphonesManager/README.md

 # Settings Description

-    DeviceName: Exact name of your Bluetooth headphones as shown in Windows
-    InactivityTimeoutMinutes: Time without audio before disconnecting
+    `DeviceName`: Exact name of your Bluetooth headphones as shown in Windows `InactivityTimeoutMinutes`: Time without audio before disconnecting
-    AutoConnectEnabled: Enable/disable automatic connection when audio plays
-    AudioCheckIntervalSeconds: How often to check for audio activity
+    `AutoConnectEnabled`: Enable/disable automatic connection when audio plays `AudioCheckIntervalSeconds`: How often to check for audio activity

 # Usage